A confiscation order is designed to force those deemed to have financially benefited from crime to repay what they have gained.

 However, should a defendant find themselves unable to pay their order without justifiable cause, the situation can escalate quickly and lead to the sale of assets, and jail time.

-Find out more about how a confiscation order works, what you can do to protect yourself, and how Inquesta’s team of forensic accountants can assist in our latest blog.
+How does a confiscation order work?
+What can you do to protect yourself?
+And how can Inquesta’s team of forensic accountants assist you in the process?
+Find out more in our latest blog.

 What is a Confiscation Order?